 This bike is made to handle any surface.
-It comes with two builds — GRX 600 or 105 — both of which cost around $2,000, which is a sweet deal.
+It comes in a GRX 600 build, which costs slightly below $3,000, which is a sweet deal (frameset is also available).

 The stock version of Salsa Vaya comes with 700c x 38mm tires, but the frame and fork have enough clearance for 50mm of rubber.
 That’s probably more than you need, to be honest.

 The frame lets you mount front and rear rack, three water bottle cages, fenders, lights, and so on.
 Basically, anything you might need to go on a long adventure.

 “Wherever your travels take you, Marrakesh is a touring bike that’s ready to pile on the miles.”

 Do you dream about traveling the world?
 If you plan to do it on a bike, you need a two-wheeler that can handle it.
 Salsa Marrakesh is a classic expedition touring bicycle made to do long miles under a heavy load.